Liz Collins: Knitting Nation

-As a response to the fashion industry she previously worked within, Collins launched Knitting Nation.
+As a response to the fashion industry she previously worked within, Collins launched Knitting Nation (KN).
 KN was a multi-part installation and performance project that spanned several years and was globally spread.
 It was a site-specific installation with collaborative performance that revealed some facets of the textile and apparel manufacturing processes by demonstrating costumed seamstresses manually working on knitting machines.
 This work aimed to bring awareness to topics such as sexuality and gender within fashion, labor, and the issue of sustainable practices through immersive, visual means.
 Crafting is filled with power hierarchies and gender nuances that are centered around the LGBTQ+ culture as fiber-based crafts like embroidery, knitting, and sewing examine the numerous preferences of society and raise reactions of those disapproving.
 More specifically, Knitting Nation Phase 4 was titled "Pride" to admire and acknowledge the original rainbow flag of the LGBTQ+ Community.
 This installation was a hand-knit rainbow flag that was displayed at the front and center steps of a park in Providence, Rhode Island, for six hours.
 Collins is described as "wrestling with the fabric of the flag as an icon of pride and invites us to demand more of gay and lesbian activists."